-Another no-brainer before you move in your dishes and bathroom supplies.
-Make sure to wipe inside and out, preferably with a non-toxic cleaner, and replace contact paper if necessary.
+This is another no-brainer before you move in your dishes and bathroom supplies, especially if the house has been vacant.
+It's not uncommon for mice and other pests to move in quickly.
+Make sure to wipe inside and out, preferably with a nontoxic cleaner, and replace contact paper if necessary.

 That includes mice, rats, bats, termites, roaches, and any other uninvited guests.
-There are any number of DIY ways to get rid of pests, but if you need to bring out the big guns, an initial visit from a pest removal service will run you $100 to $300, followed by monthly or quarterly visits at about $50 each time.
+There are any number of DIY ways to get rid of pests, but if you need to bring in the big guns, an initial visit from a pest removal service will run you $150 to $300.
+After that, monthly visits will cost about $40 to $70 per visit, or quarterly visits, $100 to $300 each time.

 You’ll want to know how to turn off your main water valve if you have a plumbing emergency, if a hurricane or tornado is headed your way, or if you’re going out of town.
 Just locate the valve — it could be inside or outside your house — and turn the knob until it’s off.
 Test it by turning on any faucet in the house; no water should come out.